Growing Minds Day by Day: First Week of July

 With its cook-outs, fireworks, and parades, July 4th may seem like the epitome of summer to many Americans.
 However, not everyone views (or celebrates) the holiday the same way.
 Visit Teaching Tolerance’s website to find articles and ideas for contextualizing the Independence Day holiday with children and students in a time of widespread protest.

-The 2020 Summer Olympics may have been postponed, but the Veg-Olympics are your childrens’ time to shine!
-After the games are finished, help your kids stretch and cool down by leading a session of garden-themed yoga.
+The Veg-Olympics are your childrens’ time to shine!
+Help your kids stretch and cool down by leading a session of garden-themed yoga.

 Veg-Olympic Games